C++ Core Guidelines: Destructor Rules

 };

-Zbigniew Dubil made a remark that the rule should be more specific: All resources owned by a class must be released by the class's destructor.
+Zbigniew Dubil remarked that the rule should be more specific: All resources owned by a class must be released by the class’s destructor.
 He is right because a class can have a factory creating objects for its clients.
-There is no need for the destructor of the class to release the objects.
+There is no need for the class’s destructor to release the objects.

 C.32: If a class has a raw pointer (T*) or reference (T&), consider whether it might be owning